So, if you fuck things up, this happens:

 Really, both ports of the game improve in the gameplay department and they're both good in their own way, so it's up to you- if you want a version of this game that actually lets you win, pick up the SNES game, and if you want to play as the aliens in something that's got more in common with Street Fighter, then find the Genesis version.
 Just don't bother with the Neo-Geo CD version- it's the same as the Neo-Geo, just with selectable difficulty settings.
 It doesn't even have a remixed soundtrack!

 Curiously for an SNK franchise, King of the Monsters was almost completely forgotten after the sequel.
 SNK are usually quite reliable for keeping even their oldest franchises in the public eye with constant cameos (see also: Athena, Ikari Warriors) but in 2005, they released NeoGeo Battle Coliseum, which was a celebration of (almost) all things SNK.
 It's their answer to Capcom's own crossover fighting game, Capcom Fighting Jam, which is notorious for being a cash-in.
-In a rare display of SNK actually getting one over Capcom, NeoGeo Battle Coliseum is the superior game, with actual 'new' characters and more interesting character choices (fuckin' Tung Fu Fue!).
+The key difference is that NeoGeo Battle Coliseum is the superior game, with actual 'new' characters and more interesting character choices (fuckin' Tung Fu Fue!).
 Bringing in 40 characters from 10 different franchises ranging from Mr. Karate to Mudman, I'd like to write more about it some day, but we all know that me writing about fighting games is a thing that should happen very rarely.
 Suffice it to say that the game is a nice tribute to SNK's history, but what has it got to do with King of the Monsters?
 Ah, don't be so impatient.

-In an attempt to appeal to the hardcore crowd, SNK threw some pretty obscure and bizarre characters into this game, including our friend Cyber Woo, marking the first reference to the King of the Monsters series in over 10 years.
+To their credit, SNK threw some pretty obscure and bizarre characters into this game, including our friend Cyber Woo, marking the first reference to the King of the Monsters series in over 10 years.
 It's not the real Cyber Woo, of course, because he'd be far too tall- according to the official website, it's an 'all-purpose bipedal robot fashioned in the shape of an anthropod' developed by Makishima Heavy Industries and piloted by Yuzu, an annoying little girl who floats alongside Cyber Woo in battle.
 Naturally, many of his moves are taken directly from King of the Monsters 2- he has both his throws, his Blitz Cannon, his Hand Missile, and even his Split-Up attack (which now lets you attack with the legs) as well as several new attacks just for this game.
-He's not the best character in the game- he's almost painfully slow- but he packs a hell of a punch (his blast-up-and-drop-'em throw in particular is deadly if you can get it to work- ha, just like in King of the Monsters 2!) and there is nothing, I tell you, nothing quite as amusing as beating the shit out of Kisarah Westfield from Aggressors of Dark Kombat while playing as Cyber Woo.
+He's not the best character in the game- he's almost painfully slow- but he packs a hell of a punch (his blast-up-and-drop-'em throw in particular is deadly if you can get it to work- ha, just like in King of the Monsters 2!) and there is nothing, I tell you, nothing quite as amusing as beating the shit out of Kisarah Westfield from Aggressors of Dark Kombat while playing as a giant metal ape.
 It's so wrong, yet feels so right.